Reiffer/PortfolioRepo/README.md

 # Cover Matrix

 A solution for full-3D pathfinding for ranged aerial combatants.
+Assumes a static environment.

 Part of The Markov Eclipse's feature list is performant full-3D target- and path-finding for aerial combatants.
 To achieve this, I wrote an algorithm that
 	bakes cover data from sampled positions in 3D space, and then serializes these values as a bit array to be streamed in along with level geometry and traditional pathfinding data.
-The initial bake can take a while depending on the size of the arena, but the binaries are quick to deserialize and the deserialized data is then performant when accesssing at runtime.
+The initial bake can take a while depending on the size of the arena, but the binaries are quick to deserialize and the deserialized data is then performant when accessing at runtime.

 # Command Queue
 Caching player commands per-unit for an RTS game, and executing them in turn.